 If you have gotten this far in Dave Ramsey’s get out of debt lifestyle change, then you are ready to for the biggest baby step of them all — paying off the mortgage!

 The interest on a mortgage is staggering.
 If you look at it this way, that $250,000 house can turn into a $500,000 albatross payment over time depending on your mortgage payment, interest rate, length of the loan, and other factors.
 It honestly can sink you if you return to any of your old financial debt habits, such as increasingly relying upon credit cards.

 But, it doesn’t have to be that way.
 Dave Ramsey’s Baby Step 6 is to pay off your mortgage early so you can live debt free.

 See more details about Baby Step 6 – Pay Off Your House Early

 Baby Step 7 – Build Wealth And Give

-Now you are at the final baby step, it is time to build wealth and give, leave an inheritance for your children or the ones you love, and help others with the money you have built up.
+Now you are in the final steps of the Dave Ramsey Baby Steps, it is time to build wealth and give, leave an inheritance for your children or the ones you love, and help others with the money you have built up.
 This step is the final one and always ongoing.

 There’s nothing wrong with wanting a better life for yourself and your family.
 Pursuing higher pay and better investments can bring you many benefits.
 But, once you attain a higher standard of living, it’s important to give back to those who truly need.